Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 Machine Learning approaches using Convolutional Neural Networks (CNN) have shown high performance in image classification tasks.
 [7]
 A CNN can learn features automatically in an efficient manner and are ideal to use for a dataset consisting of images.

-This project explores the use of CNN for the task of recognizing emotions using facial expressions.
+This project explores the use of CNN for the task of recognizing emotions in facial images.

 ### Metrics